 You know what is not fun?
 Receiving the same bug report four times.
-Spending three hours debugging 43 if-else statements in a very, very long file (a true and utterly sad story).
+Spending three hours debugging 43 if-else statements in a very long file.

 Sometimes failure is part of the fun.
-You try something, fail, try again, fail, learn something new, try a dozen of times.
-Occasionally, I can enjoy failure, but at the end of the day I don’t want to be depressed because I haven’t finished any of my tasks.
+You try something, fail, try again, fail, learn something new, and try a dozen times more.
+Occasionally, I can enjoy failure, but at the end of the day, I don’t want to be depressed because I haven’t finished any of my tasks.

-In fact, when you are proficient in TDD it becomes fun.
+In fact, when you are proficient in TDD, it becomes fun.
 It is like checking off items on your TODO list, one test at a time.
-You feel extremely motivated.
+You feel incredibly motivated.

 I know, now you are thinking about a bunch of work-related excuses.
-There must be an external factor which doesn’t allow you to practice TDD.
+There must be an external factor that doesn’t allow you to practice TDD.

 My boss won’t let me do it

-On the other hand it is possible that the boss doesn’t allow you to “waste” time on TDD and also doesn’t care about quality of your work.
+On the other hand, your boss may forbid you to “waste” time on TDD and also doesn’t care about the quality of your work.
 If it is the case, feel free to continue whatever you are doing.
 I hope I don’t use your products.

 I work with legacy code

 Practicing TDD is like learning to read.
 It will take a lot of time.
-At the beginning you will be terrible at doing it.
+In the beginning, you will be terrible at doing it.